jmaasch/ashR/README.md

 # `ashR`

-Bespoke interpolated color palettes for data visualization in R.
+`ashR` (ash-er): Bespoke interpolated color palettes for data visualization in R.

+Author: JRMA Maasch (2020).

 **Note: This package is currently under development.**

-Author: JRMA Maasch (2020).

 ## About